YannCebron/m68kplugin/plugin-resources/docs/mnemonic/negx.md

 ## Description
 The operand addressed as the destination and the extend bit are subtracted from zero. `NEGX` is the same as [`NEG`](neg.md) except that the X-bit is also subtracted from zero.

-## Condition codes
-The Z-bit is cleared if the result is non-zero and is unchanged otherwise.
-The X-bit is set to the same value as the C-bit.